andreicozma1/Canvas-Assignments-Transfer-For-Todoist/README.md

 Canvas-Sync is a tool for syncing files from Canvas to your computer.

 It also includes a module for syncing Canvas Assignments to your Todoist account as tasks.
+Each module can be used independently.

 **Modules**